 This change will eliminate paying a web host and dealing with all their problems.
 I’ll let Google deal with hackers.
 I will have all the articles stored in Word format for any future use.

-2020After of years, the TKDTutor rebuild is now fully complete.
+2020After years of no so continuous work, the TKDTutor rebuild is now fully complete.
 New information will continue to be added regularly.